Renewable energy in developing countries: Kenya

 In Kenya, the Ministry of Energy and Petroleum is in charge of renewable energy policies.
 In March 2008, the country adopted the feed-in tariff policy.
 In January 2010, the policy was revised to urge private sectors to invest in electricity generation from renewable sources.

 Kenya was the first African country to use geothermal power, and still has the largest installed capacity of geothermal power in Africa at 200 MW, with a potential of up to 10 GW.
 The only other country in Africa utilising geothermal power is Ethiopia.

+Kenya has progressed to using wind energy as part of their goal of using more renewable energy.
+In 2022, they had used wind turbines to generate a large amount of their country's with over 6,844 GWh being produced.
+It was primary being produced in Kenya's wind farm projects such as the Lake Turkana Wind Power project, which has help Kenya to tap into their ever last source of wind.

 Kenya is the world leader in the number of solar power systems installed per capita (but not the number of watts added).
 More than 30,000 small solar panels, each producing 12 to 30 watts, are sold in Kenya annually.
 For an investment of as little as $100 for the panel and wiring, the PV system can be used to charge a car battery, which can then provide power to run a fluorescent lamp or a small television for a few hours a day.
-More Kenyans are turning to solar power every year rather than making connections to the country’s electric grid.
+More Kenyans are turning to solar power every year rather than making connections to the country's electric grid.
 This is due to the high connectivity costs and the fact that there is an abundance of solar power in Kenya.